 Purpose

-This tutorial is the first in a series on Tick History data inside Google BigQuery.
+This tutorial is the first in a series on LSEG Tick History data inside Google BigQuery.

 After an introduction on the underlying technology, it explains how to set-up an environment in the Google Cloud Platform (GCP) console, how the data is structured, and how to examine the data.